AntonNguyen/winston-posix-syslog/README.md

 ```

 ## Motivation
-`tldr;?`: The [winston-syslog](https://github.com/indexzero/winston-syslog) transport is amazing, but it only capable of communicating with syslog using udp or tcp.
+The [winston-syslog](https://github.com/indexzero/winston-syslog) transport is amazing, but it only capable of communicating with syslog using udp or tcp.
 I needed something in my environment that uses the C bindings.

 ## Usage